 Like the evaluations, I let it go.

-Next I taught a bit of “brain science.”
-My aim was to explain ways of thinking about children’s behaviors and propose they try some new skills when their children “misbehaved.”
+Next, I taught a bit of “brain science.”
+My aim was to explain ways of thinking about children’s behaviours and propose they try some new skills when their children “misbehaved.”

-I explained that recent research indicates how when children are not cooperating, it's because their brain is signaling that they need connection, not because they are “being bad.”
+I explained that recent research indicates how when children are not cooperating, it's because their brain is signalling that they need connection, not because they are “being bad.”

 I showed them charts I had brought to illustrate this and where to find the information in the books I had passed out.
 I said I would teach them ways to strengthen their connection with their children.